-CCR WRITING STAN DARDS diagrams, or other as appropriate • provide a list of sou • synthesize information each source use advanced search terms effectively synthesize information from multiple print and digital sources analyze and integrate information into clearly organized spoken and written texts include illustrations, diagrams, or other graphics as appropriate cite sources appropriately.
+ABE WRITING STANDARDS source. appropriate • provide a list of sources. multiple print and digital sources integrate information into an organized oral or written report include illustrations, diagrams, or other graphics as appropriate cite sources appropriately. use advanced search terms effectively synthesize information from multiple print and digital sources analyze and integrate information into clearly organized spoken and written texts include illustrations, diagrams, or other graphics as appropriate cite sources appropriately.

-CCR SPEAKING & LISTENING STANDARDS CCR Speaking & Listening Anchor Standard 1 (Comprehension and Collaboration) Prepare for and participate effectively in a range of conversations and collaborations with diverse partners, building on others' ideas and expressing their own clearly and persuasively.
+ABE SPEAKING & LISTENING STANDARDS ABE Speaking & Listening Anchor Standard 1 (Comprehension and Collaboration) Prepare for and participate effectively in a range of conversations and collaborations with diverse partners, building on others' ideas and expressing their own clearly and persuasively.
 Level A ESOL Levels 1-2-3 Level B ESOL Level 4 Level C ESOL Level 5 Level D ESOL Level 6 Participate in collaborative conversations with diverse partners in small and larger groups. a.
-Follow agreed-upon rules for discussions (e.g., listening to others with care, speaking one at a time about the topics and texts under discussion). b.
-Build on others' talk in conversations by responding to the comments of others through multiple exchanges. c.
+Follow agreed-upon rules for discussions (e.g., listening to others with care, speaking one at a time about the topics and texts under discussion).
+Build on others' talk in conversations by responding to the comments of others through multiple exchanges. b.
 Ask questions to clear up any confusion about the topics and texts under discussion.
-Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners, building on others' ideas and expressing their own clearly. a.
-Come to discussions prepared, having read or studied required material; explicitly draw on that preparation and other information known about the topic to explore ideas Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners, building on others' ideas and expressing their own clearly a.
-Come to discussions prepared, having read or studied required material; explicitly draw on that preparation and other information known about the topic to explore ideas Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners, building on others' ideas and expressing their own clearly. a.
-Come to discussions prepared, having read or researched material under study; explicitly draw on that preparation by referring to evidence on the topic, text, or issue to probe
+Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners, building on others' ideas and expressing their own clearly.
+Come to discussions prepared, having read or studied required material; explicitly draw on that preparation and other information known about the topic to explore ideas under discussion. a.
+Follow agreed-upon rules for discussions (e.g., gaining the floor in respectful ways, listening to others with care, Engage effectively in a range of collaborative discussions (one-on- one, in groups, and teacher-led) with diverse partners, building on others' ideas and expressing their own clearly Come to discussions prepared, having read or studied required material; explicitly draw on that preparation and other information known about the topic to explore ideas under discussion.
+Follow agreed-upon rules for discussions and carry out assigned roles.
+Pose and respond to specific Engage effectively in a range of collaborative discussions (one-on- one, in groups, and teacher-led) with diverse partners, building on others' ideas and expressing their own clearly.
+Come to discussions prepared, having read or researched material under study; explicitly draw on that preparation by referring to evidence on the topic, text, or issue to probe and reflect on ideas under discussion.
+Follow rules for collegial discussions and decision- making, track progress toward